 Your first priority will be making the home airtight and energy efficient.

 Steve gave us his top advice for buying an older mobile home and remodeling it.
-He said, “My first step would be to make sure the home is water tight, that the roof is in good shape.
+He said, “My first step would be to make sure the home is watertight, that the roof is in good shape.
 If a metal roof is on the home you can simply clean it and seal it with Kool Seal.
-If it is shingle, you can remove the old shingles, caulk around pipes and vents…replacing those that are cracked or damaged, then you put new shingles on, or you can go with one of those new fancy colored metal panel roofs.
+If it is shingle, you can remove the old shingles, caulk around pipes and vents… replace those that are cracked or damaged, then you put new shingles on, or you can go with one of those new fancy colored metal panel roofs.
 Those roofs can also be used on metal roofs.”

 New windows, doors, and insulation are large upfront expenses but it will be worth every penny with improved comfort and lower energy costs.